Strategies to Pay Back Federal Student Loans

 The Standard Repayment Plan

-The Standard Repayment plan is the default loan repayment plan for federal student loans.
-Under the Standard plan, you pay a fixed amount every month for up to 10 years in order to pay off the full balance of your loan.
+The Standard Repayment Plan is the default loan repayment plan for federal student loans.
+Under this plan, you pay a fixed amount every month for up to 10 years (between 10 and 30 years for consolidation loans).
+This can be a good option for borrowers who want to pay less interest over time.

 The Extended Repayment Plan

-Extended Repayment plans work similarly to the Standard Repayment plan, but the term of the loan is longer.
+The Extended Repayment Plan is similar to the Standard Repayment plan, but the term of the loan is longer.
 Extended Repayment plans generally have terms of up to 25 years.
 The longer term allows for lower monthly payments, but you may end up paying more over the life of your loan thanks to additional interest charges.

 The Income-Driven Repayment Plan